zhenik/ern-card-game/README.md

 ### How is the game implemented?
 ![Diagram](./diagram.png)

 - Dotted lines are showing the service discovery with Eureka.
-Redis used to store distributed session.
+- Redis used to store distributed session.
+- Ribbon used for load balancing intercommunication between modules
+- RabbitMQ used for message delivery: create player when user created and match result persistence
+- Gateway uses Zuul for load balancing and proxying.
+The gateway also stores user credentials and is used for authentication, via Redis.
+- Eureka is used for service discovery.

 #### Gamelogic
 The main part of the game, the logic and execution for it is defined in the "Gamelogic" API.
 This API has two endpoints, one for finding